California Healthcare Administration Certificate Programs

 With a certificate in healthcare administration, CA graduates may start to apply for jobs at local, statewide, and national healthcare facilities.

 One way to get some entry-level experience and develop connections with local employers is becoming a patient representative.
-Those who work as patient representatives claim an average income of $40,160 per year in California (Bureau of Labor Statistics, 2017).
-Job openings may swell 15% between 2014 and 2024 (O*Net, 2017).
+Those who work as patient representatives claim an average income of $43,710 per year in California.

 If you choose a certificate in healthcare administration CA program that focuses on medical technology, patient information, and documentation, look into medical information technician positions.
-On average, medical information technicians earn an annual salary of $48,590 (BLS, 2017).
-O*Net expects job openings in this specialty to jump 20% by the year 2024 (2017).
+On average, medical information technicians earn an annual salary of $55,020.
+Job openings in this field are projected to increase by 13% between 2018 and 2028.

 The job title of health services manager covers a wide range of positions in most medical facilities.
 With a technical certificate or undergraduate degree in this field, you may manage small teams that are part of larger facilities or departments.

 As you gain experience and prove yourself at your place of employment, you may move up to supervise larger departments or even entire institutions.
-The average income for a health services manager is $123,660 per year (BLS, 2017).
-A 20% boost in job openings may occur by 2024 (O*Net, 2017).
+The average income for a health services manager is $138,030 per year.
+A 24% boost in job openings is projected to occur between 2018 and 2028.

 If you’re ready to earn a certificate or an MS in healthcare administration, California may be the place for you.